SixArm/mast-cell-help/topics/mast-cell-activation-syndrome-misdiagnosis/index.md

 They tried to say everything was in my head and I have anxiety.
 Same with my vascular eagles syndrome.
 I proved them wrong in time.

 I’ve had a lot of diagnosis in my life.
-Anxiety, IBS, IC etc. those diagnosis appear correct but maybe MCAS a syndrome of many issues.
-No one even doctors seem to know 😥
+Anxiety, IBS, IC etc. Those diagnosis appear correct but maybe MCAS a syndrome of many issues.

 I think most people who have pursued a suspected MCAS diagnosis have been improperly diagnosed and treated at some point.